Pfzoz/SDL-3DVisuPIP/README.md

     add_subdirectory(relative_path)

 Just adds a subdirectory that will be used in the project, that subdirectory must have another CMakeLists.txt.
 Therefore you can make a chain CMakeLists.txt flux, helps organizing the project.

+### Packages & Fetching

+Sometimes we need a dependency that is provived by an operational system package manager, or is just on an external project.

+There are many ways to do such.
+In this project I've utilized the commands **FetchContent** and its really handy **FIND_PACKAGE_ARGS** parameter, which functions as another command nominated **find_package**.

+    FetchContent_Declare(
+        PackageName
+        GIT_REPOSITORY url
+        GIT_TAG tag
+        FIND_PACKAGE_ARGS NAMES PackageName
+    )

+With this I have declared that the package "PackageName" is declared in this project for further usage.
+With FIND_PACKAGE_ARGS I tell CMake it should first look in the operational system's packages if a native installation is already in place.

+    FetchContent_MakeAvailable(PackageName)

+Finally this commands makes the package available, downloading it directly from the source provided, and as long as it has a CMake configuration, it will be correctly added to your project and furnish library variables such as SDL2::SDL2 for SDL2.
+Or, if already located in the system, just added directly without any actual fetching.

+A lot times packages will not be compatible with CMake and you must first make sure it's populated and provide your own configuration on how to include that package.
+See the CMakeLists.txt on the imgui folder to see how that can be handled.

+Credits to https://martin-fieber.de/blog/gui-development-with-cpp-sdl2-and-dear-imgui/ for alot of useful information on both CMake and SDL2+Imgui.